 You still feel the pain, but on top of that, you feel the emotional hurt and struggle with the pain itself.
-Buddha called this the ‘second arrow.’
-If a warrior is injured by an arrow and unleashes A thought like ‘why did this happen to me,’ that’s a ‘second arrow.’
+Buddha called this the "second arrow."
+For example, if a warrior is injured by an arrow and unleashes a thought like "why did this happen to me?" that’s a second arrow.

 In the above example:

 First arrow — lots of thoughts entering your mind during meditation.